Viral Load, U=U and What "Undetectable" Really Means

 This is what U=U represents.

 Studies have followed tens of thousands of condomless sexual encounters in couples where one partner was HIV positive and undetectable.
-Across those studies, there were **zero linked transmissions**.
+Across those studies, there were zero linked transmissions.
+If you are trying to translate that into your own risk, our calculator guide explains the logic we use when you do not know viral load.

 How someone becomes undetectable

 This is achieved through ART treatment (antiretroviral therapy).
 With daily medication, many people reach undetectable levels within about 3 to 6 months.
 Staying undetectable requires consistency and regular monitoring.
+If you are currently trying to decide between prevention options, see PrEP vs PEP.

 Requirements for U=U: